Introduction

 - In-class exercise: From Iteration to Reflection on Process

-- Last minute technical questions and opinion polls:
+- Last-minute technical questions and opinion polls

-From Iteration to Reflection on Process:
+In-Class Exercise: From Iteration to Reflection on Process

 - What did you learn in the process that might have changed your initial approach?